Bendon Group: Naked Brands era (2017–2021)

 NASDAQ-listed lingerie company Naked Brands purchased Bendon in 2017, through a reverse takeover deal that gave Watson's company a majority share in the new company.
 Bendon had 700 staff and annual sales of $144 million at the time.
 The sale was investigated by liquidators when Cullen's company subsequently went into liquidation.

-In September 2017, Bendon confirmed it was sending its relationship with Stella McCartney.
+In September 2017, Bendon confirmed it was ending its relationship with Stella McCartney.
 Italian textile firm ISA Spa took over production of McCartney's lingerie and textile ranges from June 2018.
 Bendon sought other licenses to fill the gap.

-At the time of the reserve takecover, Bendon was already breaching banking covenants for its 2016 loan with Bank of New Zealand.
+At the time of the reserve takeover, Bendon was already breaching banking covenants for its 2016 loan with Bank of New Zealand.
 Bendon reported a loss of $37.4 million in the year to January 2018, and a $49.2 million loss in the year to January 2019.
 After being unable to obtain further finance from Watson, it looked to sell off brands instead.
 In January 2020, Bank of New Zealand considering not extending the company's loan.

-Management control (2021–)
+Reorganization (2021–)

 Naked Brands divested Bendon through a $1 peppercorn management buyout in April 2021.
 Naked Brands was attempting to free up capital and divest of unprofitable bricks and mortar businesses.
-Bendon had NZ%78.9 million in losses since the 2017 purchase and was on the brink of liquidation.
+Bendon had NZ$78.9 million in losses since the 2017 purchase and was on the brink of liquidation.

-Under the deal, a $40 million loan was forgiven and Bendon had access to some cash and a $7 million loan facility at an interest rate below 5% pa.
+Under the deal, a $40 million loan was forgiven and Bendon had access to some cash and a $7 million loan facility at an annual interest rate below 5%.
 Co-owner and chief executive Anna Johnson said the company would refocus on comfortable underwear and professional in-store fittings.
 The company also abandoned its association with supermodels and focused on promoting its products with a broader range of body types.

 The pandemic continued to affect revenue following the sale, with fixed costs remaining high.
 In February 2022, the new ownership had improved the company's balance sheets, but revenues were still being affected by the pandemic.

+Retail operations became cashless enterprises and, in June 2023 and in June 2024, the company posted annual losses of $4.2 million and $4.1 million, respectively.

 Sponsorship

 Bendon Lingerie has supported Thread Together, a network of mobile charity clothing vans in New South Wales, alongside Retail Apparel Group, Commonwealth Bank and the Goodman Foundation.
-The vans travel to Wagga Wagga, North Coast, South Coast and Greater Sydney.
+The vans travel to Wagga Wagga, North Coast, South Coast and Sydney.
 In 2021, it sponsored an additional van for Brisbane and regional Queensland.